mark-thompson01/Network-Traffic-Analysis/README.md

 ## Lab Setup
 The lab environment consists of two interconnected VMs:

-> **Kali Linux VM:** Used for capturing traffic with tcpdump and analyzing it with Wireshark.
+> **Kali Linux VM:** Used for generating traffic with hping and capturing traffic with tcpdump and analyzing it with Wireshark.
 > **Ubuntu Linux VM:** Used as the simulated target to practice on with ports 22 and 80 open.

 These machines are connected via a virtual network to ensure controlled and reproducible results.